quicwg/base-drafts/draft-ietf-quic-transport.md

 situation as it chooses.

-Sending RESET_STREAM means that an endpoint cannot guarantee delivery of stream data; however there is no requirement that stream data not be delivered if a RESET_STREAM is received.
+Sending RESET_STREAM means that an endpoint cannot guarantee delivery of stream data; however, there is no requirement that stream data not be delivered if a RESET_STREAM is received.
 An implementation MAY interrupt delivery of stream data, discard any data that was not consumed, and signal the receipt of the RESET_STREAM.
 A RESET_STREAM signal might be suppressed or withheld if stream